 Areas that you can differentiate yourself include:

-Product is the actual deliverable you hand your client when all is said and done.
+Product: The actual deliverable you hand your client when all is said and done.
 What makes it distinct from the guy down the street?

-Packaging like folder, design, color, formatting, organization of documents, quality of paper, the timing of delivery, presentation.
+Packaging: Like folder, design, color, formatting, organization of documents, quality of paper, the timing of delivery, presentation.
 It all adds up to the difference between raving fans and disappointed clients who don’t refer and drag out payments.

-Service is a natural place to differentiate yourself because, ultimately, you’re in a service business.
+Service: A natural place to differentiate yourself because, ultimately, you’re in a service business.